SoyCarlos/dh-link-creator/README.md

 # dh-link-creator

 # WHAT?
-dh-link-creator is a simple single-page app completely built with HTML, CSS, and JS to create shareable links that will make a copy of an individual's repo to the user's UC Berkeley DataHub instance.
+dh-link-creator is a simple, single-page app completely built with HTML, CSS, and JS to create shareable links that will make a copy of an individual's repo to the user's UC Berkeley DataHub instance.

 # WHO & WHY?